Synival/qscript/README.md

  30       | `buff_invisible` | (Temporary) modify appearance and increase sneaking to 100%
  40       | `too_hot`        | (Applied from environment) Character is slower and dumber

-Before implementing *qscript* in your project, let's define all of the resources listed above.

 ## Player's scripts:

+Before creating our object and implementing *qscript* into your project, let's define all of the resources listed above in a '.qs' resource file.

 (from 'examples/objdump/my_resources.qs'):